Identification

 Identification then leads to the formation of a secondary character, the individual identifying with his best developed function to such an extent that he alienates himself very largely or even entirely from his original character

-Jung argues that functional identification displaces the true individuality into the unconscious, making it a necessary but ultimately transitory stage on the path to individuation.
+Jung argues that identification with a dominant psychological function produces a secondary persona and drives genuine individuality into the unconscious, constituting a necessary but ultimately limiting transitional stage toward individuation.

 Jung, Carl Gustav, Psychological Types, 1921thesis